-Male Atka mackerel exhibit elaborate color patterns during mating.
-The reproductive cycle consists of three phases: 1) establishing territories; 2) spawning, and 3) brooding (Lauth et al. 2007a).
+The reproductive cycle consists of three phases: 1) establishing territories, 2) spawning, and 3) brooding (Lauth et al. 2007a).
 In early June, a fraction of the adult males end schooling and diurnal behavior and begin aggregating and establishing territories on rocky substrate in nesting colonies (Lauth et al. 2007a).
-The widespread distribution and broad depth range of nesting colonies suggests that previous conjecture of a concerted nearshore spawning migration by males in the Aleutian Islands is not accurate (Lauth et al. 2007b).
+The widespread distribution and broad depth range of nesting colonies suggests that previous conjecture of a concerted nearshore spawning migration by males in the AI is not accurate (Lauth et al. 2007b).
 Geologic, oceanographic, and biotic features vary considerably among nesting colonies, however, nesting habitat is invariably rocky and perfused with moderate or strong currents (Lauth et al. 2007b).
+Many nesting sites in the AI are inside fishery trawl exclusion zones which may serve as de facto marine reserves for protecting Atka mackerel (Cooper et al. 2010).

 The spawning phase begins in late July, peaks in early September, and ends in mid-October (Lauth et al. 2007a).
 Mature females spawn an average of 4.6 separate batches of eggs during the 12-week spawning period or about one egg batch every 2.5 weeks (McDermott et al. 2007).
 After spawning ends, territorial males with nests continue to brood egg masses until hatching.
-The range of water temperatures observed in nesting colonies, $3.9^{\circ}$ C to $10.5^{\circ}$ C (Gorbunova 1962, Lauth et al. 2007b), can result in long incubation times extending the male brooding phase into January or February (Lauth et al. 2007a).
+Incubation times for developing eggs decrease logarithmically with an increase in water temperature and range from 39 days at a water temperature of 12.2° C to 169 days at 1.6 °C, however, an incubation water temperature of 15 °C was lethal to developing embryos in situ (Guthridge and Hillgruber 2008).
+Higher water temperatures in the range of water temperatures observed in nesting colonies, 3.9 °C to 10.5 °C (Gorbunova 1962, Lauth et al. 2007b), can result in long incubation times extending the male brooding phase into January or February (Lauth et al. 2007a).